mateuszszklarek/SDKforiOS/README.md

 ### Visitor configuration

-Current user registration is optional, but required to aggregate locations, and gather informations for statistical purpouses.
+Current user registration is optional.
+It is only required to aggregate locations, send tracking events and gather information for statistical purposes.

 ```swift
 IndoorwayConfiguration.setupVisitor(withName: "John Appleseed", age: 30, sex: .male, group: "Engineers")
 ```

-If user name or group is not applicable pass empty strings.
+If user name or group is not applicable, pass empty strings.
-If age of the user is also not applicable pass negative value.
+If age of the user is also not applicable, pass negative value.

 ### Map displaying

-To display map, use `IndoorwayMapView` object and load map using it's building UUID and map UUID:
+To display map, use `IndoorwayMapView` object and load map by using it's building UUID and map UUID:

 ```swift
 import IndoorwayKit